sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 - On sourcegraph.com, we may log queries in order to provide the service and to improve the product.
 - On Sourcegraph Enterprise, we don’t log cody queries.

+#### What does it technically mean to use Cody+Sourcegraph.com on private code?
+Does that mean you are pasting a private code snippet into a query?
+Or is it possible that Cody will send/log private code if you simply have it open in your editor when you submit a query?

+No, it means using sourcegraph.com as the backend for the VS Code extension (see docs).
+Cody will 100% send private code out (to Anthropic).
+We reserve the right to log all private code in that setup (when connected to .com), but do a best effort not to log private code.
+No guarantees, however, and our terms allow us to log it all in that case (see terms).
+If you want enterprise-friendly terms get a Sourcegraph Enterprise instance!

 ## The future

 #### Is search going to be replaced by embedding search?